javavenk/nearbyplaces/README.md

 STEPS TO RUN

 1. Download the source code and extract it to a folder named nearbyplaces.
-2. Install Java(Version 8 or 7 or 6)
-3. On the command prompt, run the two commands below
+2. Install Java(Version 8 or 7 or 6)3.
+On the command prompt, run the two commands below

    cd nearbyplaces/target

    java -jar nearbyplaces-0.0.1-SNAPSHOT-jar-with-dependencies.jar

 4. This opens up a Swing UI having some default values for Latitude/Longitude/Radius.
-(The values may be edited as needed)
-5. Click on the button "Search" to search for interesting places near this default location.
+(The values may be edited as needed)5.
+Click on the button "Search" to search for interesting places near this default location.
 This displays Name, Vicinity and Types of several places in the proximity.
 6. Edit the values for Latitude/Longitude and Radius as needed to query for new values, as many times as needed